Leilanni Nesbeth

-Leilanni Nesbeth (born 17 July 2001) is a Bermudian professional footballer who plays as a midfielder for Chicago Stars FC of the National Women's Soccer League (NWSL) and the Bermuda national team.
-She played college soccer for the Florida State Seminoles.
+Leilanni Iris Nicole Nesbeth (born 17 July 2001) is a Bermudian professional footballer who plays as a midfielder for Serie A Women club Como and the Bermuda national team.
+She played college soccer for the Florida State Seminoles before being selected by the Chicago Red Stars tenth overall in the 2024 NWSL Draft.

-Early life and education
+Early life and college career

 Nesbeth was raised in St. David's Island, Bermuda.
 She attended Bede's Senior School in England.

-College career

 Nesbeth attended Florida State University in the United States, where she played as a forward and midfielder.
 She won two NCAA championships with the Seminoles (2021 and 2023) and was twice named to the All-ACC second team.

 Club career

 Nesbeth played for Brighton & Hove Albion in England in 2017–18.
 She was drafted tenth overall by the Chicago Red Stars (later named Chicago Stars FC) in the 2024 NWSL Draft and signed a three-year contract with the club in 2024.
+On June 30, 2026, after spending two-and-a-half seasons in Chicago, Nesbeth departed from the club on a mutual contract termination.

+On 25 July 2026, Nesbeth signed a two-year contract with Italian club Como.

 International career

 Nesbeth represented Bermuda at the 2018 CONCACAF Women's U-17 Championship and the 2020 CONCACAF Women's U-20 Championship.
 She capped at senior level during the 2022 CONCACAF W Championship qualification.